Related product I-Share

 Integration Profile: SMTP Mail Handling Definitions Section

 9. After entering the email address in the SMTP EnvelopeFrom address field, use your mouse to click on the page anywhere that is a white space outside of the text box (or you can use the <TAB> key).
-Two new DKIM controls will immediately appear: DKIM Setup and Test DKIM DNS Setup.
+Two new DKIM controls will immediately appear: DKIM Setup and Validate DKIM DNS Setup.

 Integration Profile: SMTP Mail Handling Definitions Section with 2 new DKIM controls